Tyrrrz/CliWrap/Readme.md

     .WithArguments("commit -m \"my commit\"");
 ```

+> **Warning**:
+> Unless you absolutely have to, avoid setting command arguments from a string.
+> This method expects that all of the arguments are already escaped and formatted correctly — which can be really hard to get right.

 - Set arguments from an array — each element is treated as a separate argument and spaces are escaped automatically:

 ```csharp